Juniors Callia Chung, left, and Maya Provitera join classmates and...

 Chung said pairing the event around Thanksgiving was fitting.
 Like most of the students Saturday, she said she envisioned it involved putting bags of chips or cans into boxes.

-“When I came and I saw this, I was like, ‘Oh, this is fun,’” she said.
+“When I came and I saw this, I was like, ‘Oh, this is fun,’ ” she said.

-The students broke into mostly four groups.
+The students mostly broke into four groups.
 At the first tables, they measured one cup each of rice and soy to place in a bag along with a scoop of dehydrated vegetables.
 A second group weighed and sealed the bags before the students at a third table labeled them.
 At the final table, students worked in tandem to load 36 bags into a box to then place on pallets outside.

 “It makes me feel so good that we’re helping so many people,” Chung said.